 3 Hen.
 VI. cap.
-1. A.D.
-1425.
+1. A. D. 1425.

-MASONS Shall not confederate in Chapters or Con-
+MASONS shall not confederate in Chapters or Congregations.

-- · WHEREAS, by the yearly congregations and confederacies made by the Mafons in their genee ral affemblies, the good course and effect of the flatutes of labourers be openly violated and broken, in subversion of the law, and to the great damage of all the commons; our sovereign · Lord the King, willing in this case to provide a. remedy, by the advice and confent aforesaid, and at the special request of the commons, hath ordained and established that such chapters and congregations shall not be hereafter holden; and if any such be made, they that cause such chapters and congregations to be affembled and holden, · if they thereof be convict, shall be judged for felons: and that the other Masons, that come to fuch chapters or congregations, be punished by imprisonment of their bodies, and make fine - \ Judge Coke gives the following opinion on this statute:
+WHEREAS, by the yearly congregations and confederacies made by the Masons in their general affemblies, the good course and effect of the ftatutes of labourers be openly violated and broken, in subversion of the law, and to the great damage of all the commons; our fovereign Lord the King, willing in this case to provide a remedy, by the advice and confent aforefaid, and at the special request of the commons, hath ordained and established that such chapters and congregations shall not be hereafter holden; and if any fuch be made, they that cause such chapters and congregations to be affembled and holden, if they thereof be convict, shall be judged for felons: and that the other Masons, that come to fuch chapters or congregations, be punished by imprisonment of their bodies, and make fine 4 and ranfome at the king's will \.'

+• Judge Coke give the following opinion on this statute: